 - Coach appropriately.
 Be sure your sales leaders not only have the skills to coach, motivate and hold individuals accountable, but also can demonstrate the very skills and behaviors your frontlines need to possess.
 Unless you have a surefire way of preparing salespeople to become sales leaders, you may need help with this.
 It isn’t often natural that salespeople effortlessly move into management.
 Take a look at our simplistic view of sales management here.

-We, in conjunction with our partners at Weber Associates, help companies large and small with all these components, every day.
+We help companies large and small with all these components, every day.
 Learn more here.

 If you want another perspective about The Challenger Sale read this article by Dave Kurlan, CEO of OMG.